churui01/workshop/blumenstock.md

-#Blumenstock response
+# Blumenstock response

 Ray Liu

 What is the promise of data science for human development?
-What are some of the pitfalls?
+What are some of the pitfalls?/